 I’ve been in the mood for a decadent treat lately, so I decided to try this chocolate variation on my Healthy No-Cook Peanut Butter Fudge.
 Peeps, this is just as good.
 And it tastes just like old-fashioned chocolate fudge!
 Only better, because it has more intense chocolate flavor and eating a piece won’t give you instant sugar rush sweats.
 Bonus!

 Here’s why you need this Healthy No Cook Old-Fashioned Chocolate Fudge is your life.
 Spoiler alert – most of the reasons are right in the name.

 - No cooking.
 You don’t need to turn on the stove, or know how to turn on the stove.
 You don’t need a stove.
 If you have a powerful food processor and you know how to put stuff in it and turn it on you’re all set.

 - Healthy ingredients.
 Traditional fudge gets its awesome, velvety texture from cooking butter and sugar together in a way that almost never works for anyone except your great grandma, and maybe not even her.
 In my fudge, the awesome, velvety texture comes from beans and coconut oil.
-I swear on my beloved Cuisinart food processor that you can’t taste the beans.
-For seriously serious!
+I swear on my beloved Cuisinart food processor

 - More healthy ingredients.
 I use coconut palm syrup to make it lovely and sweet, and a little goes a long way.
 I buy my coconut palm syrup at Big Lots to save a few bucks, but you can get it on Amazon and almost everywhere else.
 There’s no refined sugar in this fudge!